 - abdominal swelling

-- abnormal bleeding from the vagina
+- abnormal vaginal bleeding

-- abnormal discharge from the vagina
+- abnormal vaginal discharge

-- constipation or discomfort when having a bowel movement
+- discomfort when having a bowel movement

 - general feeling of sickness